 Stakeholder Forum itself was established after the Rio Earth Summit in 1992, as both a national multi-stakeholder platform in the United Kingdom, and then expanded in 2000 as a global multi-stakeholder platform that engages in major UN events and processes.

-SDG 2030 Series Report No. 2 is ‘Financing for the Sustainable Development Goals (SDGs) and the Paris Climate Agreement: The UN Ecosystem of Initiatives on Private Sector Finance’
+SDG 2030 Series Report No. 2 is ‘Financing for the Sustainable Development Goals (SDGs) and the Paris Climate Agreement: The UN Ecosystem of Initiatives on Private Sector Finance’ (revised November 2024)

 SDG 2030 Series Report No. 1 is ‘The Future of the High-level Political Forum: Fit for Purpose?’